dmitrysmagin/pcsx4all/src/recompiler/mips/readme.txt

 https://github.com/uli/psx4all-dingoo/

-Modified, cleaned up, reworked and optimized by Dmitry Smagin to be used with pcsx4all by Chui and Franxis.
+Modified, cleaned up, reworked and optimized by Dmitry Smagin and Daniel Silsby to be used with pcsx4all by Chui and Franxis.

 https://github.com/dmitrysmagin/pcsx4all/